 and the \emph{state-action-value} Bellman operator $g_M\colon \Rp^{S\times A}\rightarrow\Rp^{S\times A}$ is defined, for $q\in\Rp^{S \times A}$, by\footnote{We assume $\max\emptyset\coloneqq 0$.}

 \end{definition}

-Note however that, in general, in contrast to the usually treated \emph{discounted} case, these functions are not contractive.
-Hence, they might not have a fixpoint in $\Rp^S$.
-Intuitively, this happens since the expected return might sum up to infinity (thus, to ensure the existence of a fixpoint, one should work in $[0,\infty]^S$ or $[0,\infty]^{S\times A}$, respectively.)

-Hereafter, we will work with MPDs for which a fixpoint exists.
-These will be referred to as \emph{MDPs with finite value} and we will show later, in \Cref{ss:general-mdps}, that they can be characterized as MPDs where positive rewards are given only outside end-components.
-As an easy consequence of later results (see \Cref{le:ex-fix}), existence of a fixpoint for the Bellman operators implies the existence of a least fixpoint.
-Given an MDP with finite value $M = (S,A,T,R)$, we define
+In contrast to the usually treated \emph{discounted} case, the operator $f_M$ is not necessarily contractive.
+Hence, it might have several fixpoints or might not have any fixpoint in $\Rp^S$, intuitively because the expected return might sum up to infinity (thus, to ensure the existence of a fixpoint, one should work in $[0,\infty]^S$ or $[0,\infty]^{S\times A}$, respectively.)
+Hereafter, we will work with so-called \emph{MDPs with finite value}, for which a fixpoint exists.
+In \Cref{ss:general-mdps}, they will be characterized as those MDPs where positive rewards are given only outside end-components.
+By a later result (\Cref{le:ex-fix}), existence of a fixpoint for the Bellman operator implies the existence of a least fixpoint.
+For an MDP with finite value $M = (S,A,T,R)$, we let